 The thumbprint is the CertificateDigest of the DER encoded form of the Certificate.

-This indicates what public key was used to encrypt the MessageChunk.
+When using RSA Public Keys it indicates which Public Key was used to encrypt the MessageChunk.

 The receiver shall close the communication channel if any of the fields in the security header have invalid lengths.